 This is great, but I think there is still room for improvement.
-After some initial research, I still can’t see which of my client’s Yandex Direct campaigns brings the largest amount of conversions from returning visitors.
-If it’s down to my Russian language skills then perhaps someone could kindly point me in the right direction?
+After some initial research, I still cannot see which of my client’s Yandex Direct campaigns brings the largest amount of conversions from returning visitors.
+If it is down to my Russian language skills, then perhaps someone could kindly point me in the right direction? 🙂

 Yandex Metrica Set-Up

-Yandex Metrica provides detailed statistical data about your website’s traffic and conversions.
-Understanding how people interact with your website can help you to identify areas of your website that need improvement, as well as track the progress of your SEO/PPC campaigns.
+Yandex Metrica provides detailed statistical data about your website's traffic and user behaviour.
+Understanding how people interact with your website can help you identify areas of your website that need improvement, as well as track the progress of your SEO/PPC campaigns.
 We will set up a Yandex Metrica account for your company, selecting the appropriate settings for your website.
-You will receive the log in details for your Yandex Metrica account.

-What’s more, so far none of the reports from the Behaviour section are available.
-According to the official Yandex blog on this subject, ‘Webvisor and website monitoring reports are not available at the moment, however they will be after some time’.
+What is more, so far none of the reports from the Behaviour section are available.
+According to the official Yandex blog on this subject, “Webvisor and website monitoring reports are not available at the moment, however they will be after some time”.
 Until then, users are advised to check this data in the old version of Metrica.